Taco Town

 Tamales Don Pepe

-Owner René Hidalgo is often behind the counter at his small but charming café off Stella Link, and he makes many of the salsas himself, too.
-Stop by for breakfast on a relaxing weekend morning, perhaps after a bike ride along Brays Bayou.
-In the taco department, we particularly love the pastor and tinga.
+Owner René Hidalgo is often behind the counter at his small, charming café off Stella Link, and he makes many of the salsas himself.
+Stop in for breakfast on a relaxing weekend morning, perhaps after a bike ride along Brays Bayou.
+The pastor and tinga are standouts.

 There's a Taqueria Don Tin in many neighborhoods across the city.